Ed6003/bestGPT/README.md

-# bestGPT
+# Scattling italian
-## bestest gpt ever made, ask it anything and itll do it.
-Trust
+## very many italians, all the italians